christophanneser/Bao-for-Presto/README.md

 ## License

-This prototype implementation is licensed mainly under the 'MIT license' (see LICENSE).
-However, the following files are licensed under AGPLv3 and are copied and slightly modified from https://github.com/learnedsystems/BaoForPostgreSQL:
+This prototype implementation is licensed under the 'MIT license' (see LICENSE).

-- model.py
-- net.py
-- featurize.py
-- storage.py
-- train.py

 ## Requirements